ViktoryaSVA/Morze-Chat/README.md

 You must register to have chat access.

 You can use a test user:
-Login : testUser
+Login : newRole
-Password : testUserPass
+Password : newRole
+PermissionLevel: newby